This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File an Infant Skull Fracture Lawsuit

-To file a lawsuit is not necessarily straightforward, and there are many steps along the way that will be complicated.
+Filing a lawsuit is not necessarily straightforward.
 You don’t have to do it on your own, though.
-To begin with your lawsuit, first, find a good lawyer to take care of the legal details for you.
+To begin your lawsuit, find a good lawyer to take care of your legal details.

 An experienced birth injury and medical malpractice lawyer will know what to do and will be able to tell you what you need to do, such as keeping medical records and recollecting what happened when your child was born.